Sheepolution/how-to-love/book/chapter16.md

-#Chapter 16 - Angles and distance
+# Chapter 16 - Angles and distance

-##Angle
+## Angle

-Let's make a circle that follows our mouse cursor.
+Let's make a circle that moves in the direction of our mouse cursor.

 Start with creating a circle.